MarcDiethelm/xtc/Documentation.md

 TODO documentation

-## Template Development and Integration Into Other Backends
+## Frontend Development and Integration Into Other Backends

+There are two ways that xtc supports working with other backends.

+- xtc as server (production or just templating)
+- xtc as frontend building environment in a different server

+### xtc as server (production or just templating)

 xtc implements some features to help with template integration into different backend systems.

+- Project overview
+- Rendering single modules, with API
+- Module annotation

-### Project overview
+#### Project overview

 `/_home` displays an overview of all user-defined views, modules and layouts, i.e. ones whose names don't start with an underscore.
-The page contains links to the views and modules at `/[view name]`, `/_module/[module name]` and `/_layout/[layout name]` respectively.
+The page contains links to the views and modules at `/[view name]`, `/_module/[module name]` and
+`/_layout/[layout name]` respectively.
 If you add the parameter `raw` to the URI, you get the pure HTML of that resource without any surrounding markup, e.g: